ivkalita/web-game/doc/api.md

 #### CreateGame
 This method should be used for creating new game.
-Below you can see method signature.
+Its signature is shown below.
 ```c++
 Response CreateGame(UserInfo owner, GameInfo game)
 ```